jruydemir/recipes/entrees/tare_tonkatsu.md

 4. Cut pork loin into 6 pieces.
 Using a mallet or rolling pin, hammer pork between ziplock bag layers.
 Hammer to about 4 mm thick.
 Cut each piece in half again, once flattened.
 5. Dip each piece in the batter, scrape along the sides until a thin layer stays on.
 You should be able to see most of the meat.
 Then cover in panko.
 Place on a cooling rack to rest.
 6. Heat up 3-4 cups of oil in a wok.
 Once a wooden stick bubbles when dipped, it's ready.
 Cook 4 pieces of pork at a time.
 Flip at least once.
 You're looking for a just past golden color on the breading.
 Place on clean cooling rack and repeat.
 7. To serve: Fill a bowl with rice.
 Dip each piece of katsu in the tare sauce for a few seconds.
 Let the excess tare drip onto the rice.
 Each bowl should have 3-4 pieces.
-Pour a small ammount of the tare into a bowl to eat along side the Katsu.
+Pour a small amount of the tare into a bowl to eat along side the Katsu.

 Notes
 =====